endoflife-date/endoflife.date/HACKING.md

 Note that `android-chrome-*.png` icons were renamed to `logo-*.png`.
 Those icons are used in other contexts, such as on the site as a logo.

-The site logo is used as per the theme documentation.

 ## Automation